0xTheFr34k/Nodejs-42/README.md

 # Nodejs 42
-installation of Nodejs in 1337 Mac directly in goinfre :
+installation of Nodejs in 1337 Mac:
 ## Installation : (method N1)

 ```bash